-The most overwhelming aspect of getting ready for couples or senior photography is deciding what to wear.
+The most overwhelming aspect of getting ready for senior photography is deciding what to wear.
 Follow my set of dos and don’ts to make choosing your photo fashion easier, quicker and more fun!

 DO choose a color scheme based on the setting for your photos

 Taking the time to coordinate your outfit to the setting of your photos will result in the best possible images.
 This can go two ways: choosing complimentary colors or choosing contrasting colors.
 For a shoot by the lake, you could choose to wear blue to match the water, or you could go with a bright red to stand out.
 If you choose to contrast, be sure not to overdo it, as a little goes a long way.
 Whichever route you decide to take, making that decision consciously will ensure that you are happy with the result.